serenity-is/docs/api/dotnet/Serenity.Net.Core/Serenity.Localization/NestedPermissionKeyRegistration.md

 # NestedPermissionKeyRegistration class
 **namespace:** *[Serenity.Localization](../README.md#serenity.localization-namespace)*   **assembly**: *[Serenity.Net.Core](../README.md)*

 Contains helper methods for registration of permission keys in nested static classes.
-These classes contains string constants containing permission keys.
-Display name for permission keys can be set by [DisplayName] attribute.
-Display name for groups can be set by [Description] attribute on classes themselves.
-For group display name to work, all constants in a class must start with same group prefix.
+These classes contain string constants containing permission keys.
+The display name for permission keys can be set by a DisplayNameAttribute.
+The display name for groups can be set by a DescriptionAttribute on the classes themselves.
+For the group display name to work, all constants in a class must start with the same group prefix.

 ```csharp
 public static class NestedPermissionKeyRegistration